Canon 11-24mm f/4 L

 The good news is that it clamps tightly, but Canon should provide a velvet lined, deep solid billet aluminum cap that pushes on and seals tight, as Nikon does for its 13mm and 15mm lenses, and as Canon does for its first 14mm lens.

-Canon could have used a genuine leather drawstring front lens cover, but no.
+Canon could have used a genuine leather drawstring front lens cover or a real felt-lined metal cap for this $3,000 lens, but no.

 LP1424 sack included.